dustinpfister/test_threejs/views/forpost/threejs-normal-map/README.md

 # threejs-normal-map

-The source code example for my post on normal maps in threejs
+The source code examples for my post on normal maps in threejs.
+This example makes use of a canvas element as a way to create a texture for the normal map.

 ## Videos for this post